Centre Party (Germany): Soest programme and founding

+The Catholic People's Party was formed in the Grand Duchy of Baden in 1869, and merged into the Centre Party in 1888.

 Kulturkampf

 In the age of nationalism, Protestant Germans, whether Conservative (like Otto von Bismarck) or Liberal, accused the Centre of Ultramontanism or having a greater loyalty towards the Pope than to the German nation.
 After the First Vatican Council, Bismarck launched the Kulturkampf ("cultural struggle") against the Catholic Church.
 Catholics fought back vigorously and with near-unanimity.
 The Centre party gained greater support from the Catholic population.
 Following Bismarck's 1879 turn from free trade to protectionism and from the National Liberal party to the Conservative parties, he also abandoned the unsuccessful Kulturkampf.
 The Centre party remained a party of opposition to Bismarck, but after his resignation in 1890, it frequently supported the following administrations' policies in the Reichstag, particularly in the field of social security.